Arthroleptis

 Arthroleptis is a genus of frogs in the family Arthroleptidae found in tropical sub-Saharan Africa.
 Their common names include screeching frogs, sometimes simply squeakers.

 Description

 These species are terrestrial breeding, with direct development (metamorphosis to froglets occurs within the egg).
 Many species in this genus are small, or very small, frogs with a minimum adult size of 15 mm snout-vent length.
 The largest species (Arthroleptis nikeae and Arthroleptis tanneri) reach body lengths around 55 mm.
-It was hypothesized that small species evolved from larger ones, but in fact the opposite seems to be case.
+It was hypothesized that small species evolved from larger ones, but in fact the opposite seems to be the case.

 Arthroleptis species are terrestrial leaf-litter frogs that feed on a range of terrestrial arthropods, such as ants and termites.

 Species

 Forty-seven to 49 species are known; this list follows the Amphibian Species of the World: